Skip to content

 ℹ️ If you signup for DigitalOcean through the Roots referral link you will receive a free $200 in credit for 2 months, and you help cover the costs of our hosting.

-# Creating a new DigitalOcean droplet
+Creating a new server

-$ trellis droplet create production
+$ trellis server create production

 This command requires a DigitalOcean personal access token.